Sunwood-ai-labs/AMATERASU/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/AMATERASU/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/Sunwood-ai-labs/AMATERASU?color=green"></a>
 </p>

-<h2 align="center">Enterprise-Grade Private AI Platform (v1.12.0)</h2>
+<h2 align="center">Enterprise-Grade Private AI Platform (v1.13.0)</h2>

 >[!IMPORTANT]
 >This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
 Approximately 90% of the release notes, README, and commit messages were generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has evolved to run each AI service as an independent EC2 instance using Docker Compose, allowing for easy deployment with Terraform.
+It has evolved to run each AI service on an independent EC2 instance using Docker Compose, enabling easy deployment with Terraform.

 ## 🚀 Project Overview

 AMATERASU is an enterprise-grade private AI platform.
-Built on AWS Bedrock and Google Vertex AI, it allows for the development and operation of LLM-based applications in a secure and scalable environment.
-Integration with GitLab streamlines version control, CI/CD pipelines, and project management.  v1.12.0 includes a new Terraform variable generator web application.
+Built on AWS Bedrock and Google Vertex AI, it allows you to develop and operate LLM-based applications in a secure and scalable environment.
+Integration with GitLab streamlines version control, CI/CD pipelines, and project management.  v1.13.0 includes UI/UX improvements for the Streamlit application, improvements to the Langfuse backend infrastructure, and updated documentation.

 ## ✨ Key Features

 ### Secure Foundation
 - Secure LLM foundation based on AWS Bedrock and Google Vertex AI
-- Operation in a completely closed environment
+- Operation in a fully closed environment
 - Enterprise-grade security

 ### Microservice Architecture